corda/corda/docs/source/tutorial-contract.rst

    an issuer should issue the CP (starting out owned by themselves), and then sell it in a separate transaction.

 The function we define creates a ``CommercialPaper.State`` object that mostly just uses the arguments we were given, but it fills out the owner field of the state to be the same public key as the issuing party.
-If the caller wants to issue CP onto the ledger that's immediately owned by someone else, they'll have to create the state themselves.

-The returned partial transaction has a ``WireCommand`` object as a parameter.
-This is a container for any object that implements the ``Command`` interface, along with a key that is expected to sign this transaction.
+The returned partial transaction has a ``Command`` object as a parameter.
+This is a container for any object that implements the ``CommandData`` interface, along with a key that is expected to sign this transaction.
 In this case, issuance requires that the issuing party sign, so we put the key of the party there.

-The ``TransactionBuilder`` constructor we used above takes a variable argument list for convenience.
-You can pass in any ``ContractStateRef`` (input), ``ContractState`` (output) or ``Command`` objects and it'll build up the transaction for you.
+The ``TransactionBuilder`` has a convenience ``withItems`` method that takes a variable argument list.
+You can pass in any ``StateAndRef`` (input), ``ContractState`` (output) or ``Command`` objects and it'll build up the transaction for you.

+There's one final thing to be aware of: we ask the caller to select a *notary* that controls this state and prevents it from being double spent.
+You can learn more about this topic in the :doc:`consensus` article.

+.. note:: For now, don't worry about how to pick a notary.
+More infrastructure will come later to automate this decision for you.

 What about moving the paper, i.e. reassigning ownership to someone else?